hackerkid/fall-2016/communities/conu-hackers/community-impact-proposal.md

 think about how your efforts can expand beyond this 8-week program

-- When will you review the impact of your proposal?
-Will re-asses every month for the first 3 months.
+- The proposal will be reviewed and Will be reassessed every month for the first 3 months.
 At which point, a new interval for reviewing will be set.
-- How will you measure success?
-Although it is important to reach as many students as possible, we must have a way to measure the impact the content is for the students.
-- How frequently will you iterate on your community plans?
+- Success will be measured based on the contributions to the GitHub organization page as well as the number of participants to external hackathons.